acode/cli/README.md

 You'll notice that you can create more than one function per service.
 While you can structure your project however you'd like internally, it should also be noted that these functions have zero-latency access to each other.
-You can access them internally with the `f` [package on NPM](https://github.com/poly/f), which behaves similarly to the `f` command for testing.
+You can access them internally with the `lib` [package on NPM](https://github.com/poly/f), which behaves similarly to the `lib` command for testing.
 Use:

 ```
-$ npm install f --save
+$ npm install lib --save
 ```

 In your main service directory to add it, and use it like so: